servicetitan/Stl.Fusion/README.md

 ## Why Fusion is a game changer for Blazor apps with complex UI?

 **Fusion allows you to create truly independent UI components.**
-You can embed them in any parts of UI you like without any need to worry of how they'll interact with each other.
+You can embed them in any part of UI without any need to worry of how they'll interact with each other.

 **This makes Fusion a perfect fit for